 Best hotels in Prague

 Staying at Emblem isn’t about hanging out in your room: unless you have the cash for one of the generously proportioned suites, chances are it’s rather on the snug side anyway.
-Head instead to the fiercely bubbling rooftop Jacuzzi, part of the swanky M Spa: perfect for enjoying a bottle of champagne and soaking up the magnificent view of Petřín Hill.
-Creative folks can take advantage of the hotel’s artist-in-residence scheme: exchanging artworks for complimentary stays which are then displayed on site.
-Art buffs can also sign up for cultural walking tours of Prague led by local art students.
+Head instead to the fiercely bubbling rooftop jacuzzi, part of the swanky M Spa which boasts magnificent views of Petřín Hill.
+Creative folks can take advantage of the hotel’s artist-in-residence scheme, creating (and displaying) artworks for complimentary stays.
+Art buffs can also sign up for cultural walking tours of Prague led by students.

-Housed in one of Mala Straná’s former monasteries, Mandarin Oriental’s Prague hotel is replete with historic ambience: note, for example, the vaulted ceilings in the Spices restaurant chock-full of cosy nooks and crannies.
+Housed in one of Malá Strana’s former monasteries, Mandarin Oriental’s Prague hotel is replete with historic details: note, for example, the vaulted ceilings in the Spices restaurant chock-full of cosy nooks and crannies.
 Take a yoga class in the newly refurbished spa, once a chapel; admire the gothic foundations through the glass floor as you perfect your downward dog.
-The outstanding service will make you feel like a VIP even if you don’t opt for the Presidential suite with its sizable private terrace, offering both seclusion and jaw-dropping views.
+The outstanding service will make you feel like a VIP even if you don’t opt for the presidential suite with its sizeable private terrace.

 During the dark days of Communism, Hotel Jalta was the place for foreign visitors to lay their heads – and as such the ideal site to install a Czech secret police listening post in the basement.
-This is now part of a fascinating museum which guests can access for free.
-Luckily, despite its past and unlike other hotels on Wenceslas Square, Hotel Jalta is not stuck in a Socialist time warp: the food at restaurant Como, for example, more than lives up to the discerning 21st century traveller’s expectations.
+This is now part of a fascinating museum that guests can access for free.
+Luckily, despite its past and unlike other hotels on Wenceslas Square, Hotel Jalta is not stuck in a socialist time warp: the food at restaurant Como, for example, more than lives up to the discerning 21st century traveller’s expectations.